How to Cut a Peach in Only 15 Seconds

 Nope!
 The peach skin is perfectly safe to eat and helps contribute to the yummy 2.3g of fiber you’ll find in a peach.

-With that in mind, please note that conventionally grown peaches and nectarines are on the Dirty Dozen list of most pesticide-laden produce.
+With that in mind, please note that conventionally grown peaches and nectarines are on the this post on canning peaches list of most pesticide-laden produce.
 If it is in your budget, peaches and nectarines are best purchased in organic form.

 How Do You Peel a Peach Easily?

 It involves a quick dip in boiling water and then an instant cool down in an ice bath.
-This term is called blanching and you can read more about it in this post on how to can peaches.
+This term is called blanching and you can read more about it in this post on canning peaches.

 How to Cut a Peach (Clingstone)

 - Wash your peach (duh).
 Make one circular cut through the peach, starting and ending at the stem.
-I use one of the workhorses in my kitchen, my favorite paring knife for this job.
+I use one of the workhorses in my kitchen, this post on canning peaches for this job.
 If that knife broke today, I’d rush order it to be delivered tomorrow.

 - Just like you’re cutting a pie or pizza, make another cut through the whole peach, starting and ending at the stem.
 Then make, two more cuts until there are four circular cuts through the peach, rendering it to eight sections.